Marion Tinsley: Death

 Tinsley died in Humble, Texas, on April 3, 1995, at the age of 68.
 He lived in Conyers, Georgia, but was visiting his sister in Texas when he died of cancer.
 He was survived by a twin sister, Mary Clark, who lives in Humble, Texas, and by two brothers, Ed, of Sarasota, Fla., and Joe, of Thornville, Ohio.
-He is buried at Greenlawn Cemetery, Columbus, Ohio, next to his father, Edward H. Tinsley, who was buried on November 19, 1948, and his mother, Viola Mae Tinsley, who was buried on June 1, 1987.
-His brother, Harold Edward Tinsley is also buried there, and was buried on July 6, 2007.
+He is buried at Greenlawn Cemetery, Columbus, Ohio, next to his father, Edward H. Tinsley and his mother, Viola Mae Tinsley.
+His brother, Harold Edward Tinsley is also buried there.

 Television appearances

 In 1957, Tinsley appeared as a guest challenger on the television game show To Tell the Truth.